zef/t-display-s3-espidf-lvgl/README.md

 ### LVGL:

-`display_setup.h` has the display configuration.
+`display.cpp` has the display configuration.
 Most of the code is getting the esp display configured.
 A smaller portion is dedicated to using LVGL.
 I had some trouble understanding how to properly configure the buffer and flush callbacks.

 A configuration file is in `include/lv_conf.h`, with a change to `#define LV_USE_OS   LV_OS_FREERTOS`.